 Vietnam.vn - Nền tảng quảng bá Việt Nam

-6 signs that your body is not getting enough protein
+6 signs that your body isn't getting enough protein.

 Báo Thanh niênBáo Thanh niên19/11/2024

-Here are six warning signs that your body is not consuming enough protein, according to the Times of India.
+Here are six warning signs that your body isn't consuming enough protein, according to the Times of India.

 Swelling (edema)

 One of the most noticeable signs of protein deficiency is swelling, especially in the legs, feet, and hands.
-This occurs when the body lacks albumin, a protein that helps maintain fluid balance in the body.
-Research in the Journal of Clinical Investigation found that when protein is lacking, fluid leaks out of the blood vessels and builds up in the tissues, leading to swelling.
+This occurs when the body lacks albumin—a protein that helps maintain fluid balance.
+Research published in the Journal of Clinical Investigation indicates that when protein is deficient, fluid leaks from the blood vessels and accumulates in the tissues, leading to swelling.

 6 dấu hiệu cho thấy cơ thể không nạp đủ protein- Ảnh 1.